DataDog/integrations-extras/logzio/README.md

 This integration allows you to

-- View Logz.io alerts in Datadog
+- View real-time Logz.io alerts in Datadog

 ![import_alert_from_logz][1]